MTR Quick Guide

 When do I use 21:9 and when 16:9?

-Rooms intended for exclusive Front Row use - and/or want a modern version of telepresence - usually with the shallow curved table and a single row of seating - should use 21:9.
+Rooms intended for exclusive Front Row use and upgrades of Cisco IX5000 telepresence screens - usually with the shallow curved table and a single row of seating - should use 21:9.

 Rooms intended for multiple types of Teams use, non-Front Row, or non-Teams should use 16:9.